Zamiell/isaac-achievement-randomizer/docs/about.md

 There are thousands of rooms in the game, but many players have already seen them all.
 To increase run variety, all rooms have a chance to be flipped on the X axis, Y axis, or both axes.

-Gehenna is exempt from this behavior due to unavoidable damage with Ball and Chains.

 ### 5) More Champions

 In the vanilla game, only certain specific enemies have the chance to spawn as a champion variant.
 In this mod, every enemy in the game has a chance to spawn as a champion variant.